If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 5. Packaging & Palletization

 Remember that a few freight forwarders charge additionally for packaging.
 This is because the shipments need to be packed with special things.
 This also ensures that your goods adhere to the government rules applicable at the terminus.
-Oh, you definitely don’t want your goods to be returned to the origin port for re-packing, as this can be too costly!
+Oh, you don’t want your goods to be returned to the origin port for re-packing, as this can be too costly!

 Leaving your goods uninsured can be vulnerable.
 Therefore, it is important to protect your shipments with cargo insurance.
 This facility is something that most freight forwarders will offer as an add-on service.